Surgery: What to Expect

 Patient Tracking will help your family follow your progress through surgery.
 Your family will be given a unique patient tracking number that will let them know when you are in the OR, when the procedure has started, and when you arrive in the recovery area.
 Patient tracking is available on monitors in the waiting room or via a website which will be provided by surgical waiting room staff.

-Your family will also be given a pager to notify them when your surgeon is available to speak with them about how you are doing and when they are welcomed to see you in the recovery area.
+The Surgical Waiting Secretary will notify your family via their cell phone when your surgeon is available to speak with them about how you are doing and when they are welcome to see you in the recovery area.

 When will I know the results of my tests?